Eric Winstone

-Eric Winstone (born 1 January 1913 in London, died 2 May 1974 in Pagham, Sussex) was an English big band leader, conductor and composer.
+Eric Winstone (1 January 1913 – 2 May 1974) was an English big band leader, conductor and composer.

 Biography and career

 Playing piano in his spare time from a job as Westminster Gas and Coke Company led him to form his first band in 1935.
-He learned the accordion, started an accordion school and formed an accordion quintet, a swing quintet, and a big band orchestra.

 During World War II his orchestra entertained the forces, and performed at holiday camps after the war.
 In 1955 a CinemaScope short of The Eric Winstone Bandshow was made.